On the Primal Feasibility in Dual Decomposition Methods Under Additive and Bounded Errors: Inexact Algorithms

-Our exposition of imperfect coordination is centered on two variants of Algorithm~\ref{Alg:Base-Line}.
-The first algorithm is a partially distributed algorithm, where a central node (CN) solely performs the subproblem coordination.
-The second one is fully distributed, in the sense that there is no central authority.
-Any SS communicates at most with two other SSs, during the subproblem coordination step.
-In the sequel, details of the two algorithms are outlined.
+Our exposition of imperfect coordination can be centered on different variants of Algorithm~\ref{Alg:Base-Line}.
+A setting where a central node (CN) solely performs the subproblem coordination is considered as a partially distributed variant, \cf~\figurename~\ref{Fig:Partially-Distributed-Algorithm}.
+Federated learning~\cite{Federated-learning-McMahan-2016} which has received significant attention in recent literature, closely falls under this setting.
+In addition, a fully distributed variant, in the sense that there is no central authority, can also be considered, \cf~\figurename~\ref{Fig:Fully-Distributed-Algorithm}.
+Without loss of generality from a technical standpoint, let us consider the latter in our subsequent exposition.